Track Memory Checkpoint

 Run one command.
 TrackMC analyzes your repo — commits, PRs, review patterns — and generates team memory.
 Review it, approve it, done.

 Clicks invite link.
-Fills out 3 questions.
+DMs the bot.
 Types @TrackMC help — productive in 5 minutes.
 The Blueprint is already there.

 Blueprint has the answer — the decision, the tradeoffs, who made it.
 No Slack archaeology.
 No "ask Steve, he might remember."